 Private landlords are legally required to check the immigration status of all tenants, including lodgers, before they move in.
 Acceptable evidence includes a UK passport or right to residence document, or two other documents such as a UK birth certificate and driving licence.
 Landlords can check on the immigration status by requesting a Home Office right to rent check, or calling the landlord right to rent helpline on 0300 069 9799.

 Protect your income

-If you have used a tenant referencing service, and you have a written rental agreement in place, you can take out rent guarantee insurance to ensure you don’t lose out if your tenant fails to pay their rent.
+If you have used a tenant referencing service, and you have a written rental agreement in place, you can take out rent protection insurance to ensure you don’t lose out if your tenant fails to pay their rent.

 Often, it is not the tenant’s fault that they cannot pay – they may have lost their job or been incapacitated through illness – but rent guarantee cover acts as a safety net to make sure you don’t lose out.

 If you are providing furnishings in the room or part of the house you are renting out, it pays to make a list of everything supplied and take photographs to note the condition.
 Any existing damage, like marks on walls or carpets, should also be noted.

 The document should be signed by both tenant and landlord to prevent arguments about damage down the line.

 Although not a legal requirement for a lodger, it’s well worth having a tenancy agreement in place, so that the rights and responsibilities for each of you are clearly set out.

 - The amount of rent payable, and when it should be paid